-The Oxford Foundry has launched an Entrepreneurial Fellowship Initiative to proactively ensure that we see more people from Black, Asian, and Minority Ethnic backgrounds in senior leadership positions within business, start-ups, and venture capital.
+The Oxford Foundry's Entrepreneurial Fellowship Initiative aims to proactively ensure that we see more people from Black, Asian, and Minority Ethnic backgrounds in senior leadership positions within business, start-ups, and venture capital.

 The Parker Review (March 2021) found that nearly a fifth of FTSE 100 companies lack board-level ethnic diversity, and only five ethnic minority directors occupy a CEO position, compared to six ethnic minority directors that held CEO/Chair positions in 2020.
 Reports have also shown that in the last ten years, less than 1% of venture capital investment in the UK went to Black entrepreneurs, and Black female entrepreneurs received just 0.02% of investment.

-Starting in July 2021, 20 Oxford University students from Black, Asian, and Minority Ethnic backgrounds will undertake funded eight-week online Summer placements with high-growth start-ups from the Oxford Foundry’s portfolio of accelerated businesses.
+In cohort 1, 29 Oxford University students from Black, Asian, and Minority Ethnic backgrounds undertook eight-week online Summer placements with high-growth start-ups from the Oxford Foundry’s portfolio of accelerated businesses.
 The start-ups are tackling world-scale problems including climate change, healthcare equity, and cybersecurity.
-Read more about why working for a start-up can boost your career.
+Read more about why working for a start-up can boost careers.

 The OXFO Entrepreneurial Fellows will gain critical skills and experience in venture building areas including product development, customer acquisition, financial modelling, and sales and marketing, as well as entrepreneurial and leadership capabilities including creative thinking, complex problem-solving, building resilience, and leadership under pressure.
 The initiative will also focus on helping Fellows to identify their personal and professional goals and ambitions and will provide tailored opportunities and pathways to help them achieve them.